-The analyses and recommendations submitted in this report are based upon the data obtained from seven borings drilled at the site.
+The analyses and recommendations submitted in this report are based upon the data obtained from 12 borings drilled at the site.
 This report may not reflect the exact variations of the soil conditions across the site.
+No new field investigation was performed in completing this revised report.
+If any site work was completed, such as regrading operations, InTEC should be notified.

 If deviations from the noted subsurface conditions are encountered during construction, they should be brought to the attention of the geotechnical engineer.
-The information contained in this report and on the boring logs is not intended to provide the contractor with all the information needed for proper selection of equipment, means and methods, or for cost and schedule estimation purposes.
+The information contained in this report and on the Boring Logs is not intended to provide the contractor with all the information needed for proper selection of equipment, means and methods, or for cost and schedule estimation purposes.
 The use of information contained in the report for bidding purposes should be done at the contractor's option and risk.